The attraction of OLA

 Post: Our Lady’s Abingdon School, Radley Road, Abingdon-on-Thames, Oxfordshire OX14 3PS

-The closing date for Senior School Bursary Applications for pupils requesting to start in September of any year, will be the last working day of the previous November.
+The closing date for Senior and Junior School Bursary Applications for pupils requesting to start in September of any year, will be the last working day of the previous November.

-Applicants for Year 7 and Year 9 will be required to take an entrance examination on Monday 6 January 2020.
-The Bursary Committee will then meet to make its final decision.
-For successful candidates, offer letters will be available from Friday 24 January 2020.
+Applicants for Year 7 and Year 9 will be required to take an entrance examination early in the January before entry.
+The Bursary Committee will then meet to make its final decision for all applications.
+For successful candidates, offer letters will be available at the end of January.

 The value of a bursary will be re-assessed annually and may go up or down depending on current family circumstances.